FDelporte/ResistorCalculatorApp/README.md

 ## GitHub Actions

-Seperate GitHub Actions files are included with this project:
+Separate GitHub Actions files are included in this repository:

 * [maven-ios.yml](.github/workflows/maven-ios.yml): creates iPhone app, not fully working in this repository as no Apple developer secrets and other required settings are available here.
 But you can use this as a reference how to set this up.